beginning of content

 What causes gigantism?

-Gigantism is almost always caused by a benign tumour.
-The type of tumour is called an adenoma.
-It grows in the pituitary gland.
-There is usually no clear reason why the adenoma occurs.
+There is usually no clear reason why the adenoma grows.
 In rare cases, it may be due to a genetic health issue.

 How is gigantism diagnosed?